web3/web3.js/docs/web3-eth-ens.rst

     web3.eth.ens.setSubnodeOwner(name, label, address [, txConfig ] [, callback]);

-Does set the caching TTL (time-to-live) of a name.
+Creates a new subdomain of the given node, assigning ownership of it to the specified owner

 ----------
 Parameters